microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/mailfolder-post-messagerules.md

 ---
 title: "Create rule"
-description: "Create a messageRule object by specifying a set of conditions and actions. "
+description: "Create a messageRule object by specifying a set of conditions and actions. "author: "angelgolfer-ms"
 ---

 # Create rule